Navigating PF Contributions at 59: Will I Earn Interest and a Higher Pension at 60?

 KK!HR

-Your pension is due from the completion of 58 years.
+Your pension is due upon the completion of 58 years.
 It doesn't matter when you actually retire.
 Now, since you have completed 58 years, your entire contribution, including VPF, is going into the PF corpus, and you will receive interest on the total amount.

 Bhartiya Akhil